vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

    The computer must be able to run Linux commands in order to follow the instructions on the :guilabel:`README.md` file.

-After that, share the Google Project with the Gmail account that the user wishes to connect to Odoo.
+After that, share the Google Project with the Gmail account that the user wishes to connect to Leansoft.
 Then, click :guilabel:`Publish` and :guilabel:`Deploy from manifest`.
 Lastly, click :guilabel:`Install the add-on` to install the Gmail Plugin.